Solar Energy – Glossary of Terms

 If you are new to solar energy, the technical jargon can be quite confusing.
 At Brighte we have collated some of the most common terminologies and created a dictionary to help guide your learning and decision making.

 Irradiance is a measure of power.
-Solar irradiance is the amount of solar power that is received by a PV panel at any given moment.
+Solar irradiance is the amount of solar power that is received by a PV panels at any given moment.

-Irradiation is a measure of energy.
-Solar irradiation is the amount of solar energy that is received by a PV panel over a period of time.
+Irradiation is measure of energy.
+Solar irradiation is the amount of solar energy that is received by a PV panels over a period of time.

 Solar Batteries – Glossary of Terms

 While solar panel and battery terminology is similar, there are some small differences that could change the outcome of your system.
 This glossary will you understand exactly what your battery is doing and how to utilise it best.